Computing & e-Safety

 “Everyone should learn how to code, it teaches you how to think” – Steve Jobs

-Our whole school approach to E-safety helps to ensure children are taught how to stay safe online -both in and outside of school.
-It is an essential aspect of the curriculum as it equips pupils with the skills to fully utilise the internet and technology in a safe and respectful way.
+Our whole school approach to E-safety helps to ensure children are taught how to stay safe online – both in and outside of school.
+Teachers are provided with regular CPD, provided by MGL, to ensure their e-safety knowledge is as up to date as possible to help keep children safe online.
+E-safety is an essential aspect of the curriculum as it equips pupils with the skills to fully utilise the internet and technology in a safe and respectful way.
 We address the principles of online safety and teach them in an age appropriate way.
 We encourage pupils to ask questions, seek advice and raise concerns about the fast-growing internet.
 It is an exciting time for children, but it also creates challenges and dangers.
 It is our duty to teach pupils how to conduct themselves in a respectable manner online.
 These behavioural skills should replicate positives ones that are taught offline.
 Pupils will have the skills to analyse why people behave differently online, access intensified online emotions and consider unacceptable online behaviour.
+In recent years we have also enjoyed having visitors in from One Day Creative to reinforce the importance of staying safe online via a range of workshops and role play activities.

 With the rapidly changing world of technology, we see these skills fundamental in building confident and creative independent learners who can safely use technology.

-- Show understanding of the concepts of compute science, including abstraction, logic, algorithms and data representation.
+- Show understanding of the concepts of computer science, including abstraction, logic, algorithms and data representation.

 - Analyse problems in computational terms, and have repeated experiences of writing computer problems in order to solve problems.